chloesequeira52-star/nhis-obesity-hypertension-analysis/README.md

 * Poisson regression with robust variance (`PROC GENMOD`)
 * Estimated prevalence ratios (PR) to compare with odds ratios (OR)

+All analyses accounte for the complex survey design of NHIS using sampling weights, strata, and primary sampling units.

 ---

 ## 📈 Key Findings

 * **Hypertension prevalence:** 31.9% (weighted)
 * **Obesity prevalence:** 33.4% (weighted)
+* Hypertension was a common outcome in this population (~32%), supporting the use of prevalence-based interpretation

 ### Main Results (Adjusted Model)

-* Obesity was associated with higher odds of prevalent hypertension
+* Obesity was associated with higher prevalence of hypertension

   * OR: **2.67** (95% CI: 2.50–2.85)
 * Age was a strong predictor